frobnitzem/rc-org/README.md

 * parsing

-    ./bin/checkparse <path to rc exectable>
+    ./bin/test -s <path to rc exectable>

 * execution

     ./bin/test <path to rc executable>

 # More Information

-All invocations of `rc` during these tests are run as
+All invocations of `rc` from inside these tests are run as

     $rc [other flags] -m ./bin/rcmain <script.rc>